How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 For those who do not know “whoami” stands there to paste the username automatically, moreover, you can also directly type in the username.

-• After this, you need to grant this user permission so that he can have access to the Data folder.
+• After this, you need to grant this user permission so that he can access the Data folder.

 chown –R “whoami” :users /data/sf_Public/